Texas Peanuts

 Texas Peanuts: Grown with Care

 Peanuts are nature's "zero-waste" plant.
-Everything from the roots to the hulls are utilized.
+Everything from the roots to the hulls is utilized.
 Once the peanuts are harvested, the remaining plant can be used as a fertilizer or feed for cattle.
 They require less water and have a relatively small carbon footprint.
 Peanut plants also have a unique ability to improve soil.
 They are a nitrogen-fixing crop, which means they take nitrogen from the air and produce their own in the ground, which benefits other crops and the environment.

 Powerful Health Benefits